BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ### Final State

 Your material should be divided among four places: your home; secure storage in your home; offsite primary storage; and offsite secondary storage.
-The following shows the layout of materials that you'll keep in each if you use the default scenario with a Sparrow software wallet as transaction coordinator and a Foundation Devices Passport and Gordon Seed Tool (GST) as hardware wallets, with a third, backup key sharded.
+The following shows the layout of materials that you'll keep in each if you use the default scenario with Sparrow as transaction coordinator and a Foundation Devices Passport and Gordon Seed Tool (GST) as signing devices, with a third, recovery key sharded.

 | Home | Home Storage | Primary Storage | Secondary Storage | iCloud |
 | :--- | :--- | :--- | :--- | :--- |